spectrocloud/librarium/docs/docs-content/getting-started/vmware/deploy-k8s-cluster.md

 provide the **SSH key** for accessing the cluster nodes.
 Proceed by clicking **Next** to advance to the **Nodes Configuration** section.

-The **Nodes config** section allows you to configure the nodes that make up the control plane and worker nodes of the host cluster.
+The **Nodes Config** section allows you to configure the nodes that make up the control plane and worker nodes of the host cluster.

 Provide the details for the nodes of the control plane and worker pools.